-Mr. Yokporn Tantisawetrat Chairman of the Audit Committee Banpu Power Public Company Limited and three other members, Mr. Metee Auapinyakul, Mr. Kijja Sripatthangkura, and Mrs. Somruedee Chaimongkol.
+Mr. Yokporn Tantisawetrat

+Chairman of the Audit Committee Banpu Power Public Company Limited

 Report of the Compensation Committee 2023

 The Compensation Committee of Banpu Power Public Company Limited consists of four members: two are independent directors, one is a non-executive director and an executive director.
 All members possess knowledge, competence, skills, and experience both in Thailand and internationally, thus being trusted and appointed by the Board of Directors.